 Bali, with its wide range of tourist services and facilities, is the favoured destination for travellers with disabilities since it’s much easier to find suitable amenities and adapted accommodation.

-Accessible Indonesia (www.accessibleindonesia.org) The owners are knowledgeable and well connected and work with local organisations for the disabled.
+The owners of Accessible Indonesia (www.accessibleindonesia.org) are knowledgeable and well connected and work with local organisations for the disabled.
 They offer tours principally to Java, Sulawesi and Bali, as well as day cruises, diving and snorkelling expeditions and wheelchair-accessible transfers.
 They are well used to problem-solving to overcome infrastructural barriers.
 There is access information for international airports and basic access information about the destinations they serve on their website.

 Download Lonely Planet's free Accessible Travel guides from http://lptravel.to/AccessibleTravel.